Norman Finkelstein: Wokeism

 In May 2023, on Glenn Loury's podcast The Glenn Show, Finkelstein called wokeness a "lucrative scam" and "intellectually worthless", criticizing Ibram X. Kendi's and Angela Davis's speaking engagements as "rich white folks using woke people as protective cover".

 In an interview with Imran Garda, Finkelstein expanded on this:

-I didn't have a problem with it, it seemed to be another "college fad"... but then it became painfully obvious that it was politically a very pernicious phenomenon... the big difference between political correctness and woke politics is political correctness was really marginal, a few campus radicals, but the Democratic Party has instrumentalized identity politics to displace what was once its base, namely the trade union movement... identity politics has infiltrated most of what you would call liberal culture and so its impact, the dangers it poses are much more significant... identity politics has appropriated those causes, the women's question, the African-American question, but lopped off the class element.
+I didn't have a problem with it, it seemed to be another "college fad"... but then it became painfully obvious that it was politically a very pernicious phenomenon... the big difference between political correctness and woke politics is political correctness was really marginal, a few campus radicals, but the Democratic Party has instrumentalized identity politics to displace what was once its base, namely the trade union movement... identity politics has infiltrated most of what you would call liberal culture and so its impact, the dangers it poses are much more significant... identity politics has appropriated those causes, the women's question, the African-American question, but lopped off the class element.In his 2023 book I'll Burn That Bridge When I Get to It, Finkelstein reiterates these criticisms, arguing that identity politics distracts from class issues.

+Julia Rock of The Drift wrote that, while Finkelstein supported transgender people having the same rights as others, his criticism of the transgender rights movement had alienated many younger progressives.
+In a 2023 Substack article, Finkelstein wrote that the "woke world" had a "perverse and perverted fetish of transgender persons" and called gender-reassignment surgery "genital mutilation".
+In I'll Burn That Bridge When I Get to It!, Finkelstein writes that the "snooty, self-indulgent, virtue-signaling Harvard-Hamptons-Hollywood crowd" supports transgender rights disingenuously for political gain.
+Addressing this alleged group, he said, "I’ll tell you my pronouns if you tell me your net worth."